mikestratton/laravel/README.md

 For more information on aliasing/importing with 'use' go to http://uk3.php.net/manual/en/language.namespaces.importing.php

 #### Using Artisan to Create a Controller
-In bash, cd to directory of laravel and type(without quotes): "php artisan make:controller YourControllerName"
+In a terminal, cd to directory of laravel and type(without quotes): "php artisan make:controller YourControllerName"
 To create a CRUD contoller, type(without quotes): "php artisan make:controller --resource YourControllerName"
+To find other commands in artsian, from the terminal, type: "php artisan"

+### Routing Controllers
+The following code will route a get request(localhost/post) to a function(@index) within a controller(PostController.php)
+Route::get('/post', 'PostsController@index');

+### Pass Parameters to a Controller
+Example:
+In routes file, add this line:
+Route::get('/post/{id}', 'PostsController@index');
+In your controller, add this function:
+public function index($id)
+    {
+        return "I am passing a variable with the number: " . $id;
+    }

 References: https://www.udemy.com/php-with-laravel-for-beginners-become-a-master-in-laravel